bertrandrichard01/python-scripts/README.md

 ## What does the script do?

-**1. Create a field for the new year land use codes and a field “errors” to help the photo-interpreter make manual changes**
+### 1. Create a field for the new year land use codes and a field “errors” to help the photo-interpreter make manual changes

-2. Add data in functions of 4 possible cases:
+### 2. Add data in functions of 4 possible cases:

 #### Case 1: the plot of land geometry is unchanged
 Condition: Only one GPS point is contained in the polygon.